 Northwestern University Professor C. Kirabo Jackson, a FutureEd research advisor, has demonstrated in several studies that increases in education spending can lead to improved achievement.
-His latest study explores whether the opposite is true: Do spending cuts lead to declines in test scores and graduation rates?
+A recent study explores whether the opposite is true: Do spending cuts lead to declines in test scores and graduation rates?
 To test this, he and researcher partners Cora Wigger and Heyu Xiong looked at states that saw sharp declines in state spending during the Great Recession.
 FutureEd editorial director Phyllis Jordan recently talked with Jackson about his research.

 So tell me what you found.
 What’s the headline?